 Figure 1: The confluence of routes at Ian McKinnon Drive (extract Jacobs SAR-2016)

 The Northwestern shared path is one of the first shared paths in Auckland which encouraged pedestrian and cyclists to share a space mostly separated from traffic.
-It was developed along the southern edge of the Northwestern Motorway and its primary purpose is to provide a safer, improved route for cycling that forms a high-quality cycling connection between the central city and the western suburbs of Auckland.
-It is one of Auckland’s busiest routes, but it had one section that was particularly challenging and was suspected of suppressing demand.
+It was developed along the southern edge of the Northwestern Motorway and its primary purpose is to provide a safer, improved route for cycling and walking that forms a high-quality shared path connection between the central city and the western suburbs of Auckland.
+It is one of Auckland’s busiest routes, with a length of approximately 16km.

+It had one relatively short section of about one km which is the last kilometer before Queen Street that was particularly challenging for cyclists and was suspected of suppressing cycling demand.

+The proposal to improve this section of the route provided the mandate for the Ian McKinnon Drive Cycleway project whose primary objective was to:

+“Deliver a low cost link between the North-western and the Grafton Gully cycleways that provides a faster and safer route for existing cyclists while encouraging more people on bikes”

-BACKGROUND
+2. BACKGROUND

+There was a cycleway/shared path that was built to complement and link the North Western Shared Path to Upper Queen Street and the route shown in the dashed line in Figure 2 below which also shows the extent of works of the “Ian McKinnon Drive Cycleway” project.

+The challenging section on the North Western Shared Path requires city bound cyclists to share a steep (10%) 80m long ramp which is also narrow (2.0m) to climb to Newton Road, People on bikes then make some tight turns and cross over two busy four-lane roads depending on route choice.